jaspervdj/talks/2017-haskell-exchange-practical-haskell/slides.md

 . . .

-Conclusion: not really harder (or easier) than other languages.
+Conclusion: not really harder (or easier) than other languages, but you need to get some things right (configuration, logging, ...).

-. . .

-Only _after_ deployment we can see if we did things right™

 # Haskell's module system